-The associate degree requires a minimum of 60 semester hours with a cumulative and final-semester grade point average of 2.0 (C) or better.
+The associate degree requires a minimum of 60 semester hours with a cumulative and final-semester grade point average of C (2.0) or better.
 The last 15 semester hours must be completed in residence at Madonna University.
-The 60 semester hours for the associate degree include: (1) 24-32 semester hours in a major field of study (see individual plans of study) with a minimum grade of C (2.0) in each course of the major sequence; (2) a minimum of 21 semester hours in general education, and (3) a minimum of 8 semester hours in the University core.
+The 60 semester hours for the associates degree include: (1) 24-32 semester hours in a major field of study (see individual plan of study) with a minimum grade of C (2.0) in each course major sequence; (2) a minimum of 21 semester hours in the MU Core; and (3) a minimum of 3 semester hours in the MU Signature courses.
+See Core Curriculum for Associate Degree in this Catalog.